If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

 - Solid stability and tracking

-Best Touring: Old Town Loon 126
+6. Best Touring kayak for big guys: Old Town Loon 126

 If you want you can also use the space for a small second person or even your canine companion if you want the company.

-Like the Pungo 125, there’s a removable “work deck” to provide more room when you’re getting in and out of the boat or if you require more storage space.
+Like the Pungo 125, there’s a removable “work deck” to provide more room when you’re getting in and out of the boat or if you require more storage capacity.
 They’ve even included a USB charging port!